snd/hinoki/README.md

 since nothing is hardwired, everything is mockable and every part is easy to test in isolation.

-many dependency injection tools are needlessly complex they make the whole idea of dependency injection seem complex. hinoki is an extremely simple and functional approach to dependency injection.
+many dependency injection tools are needlessly complex. they make the whole idea of dependency injection seem complex. hinoki is an extremely simple and functional approach to dependency injection.